 A ball oscillating a centimeter isn’t going to affect the outcome of a tournament, especially when most of the time the player did not cause the ball to move.
 On the other hand, penalizing countless players under the assumption that they might have made the ball move can affect the outcome of a tournament.

 All in all, it worked out this time with DJ winning by more than a shot, and I’m sure everyone at the USGA was happy about that, imagine the twitter-sphere if he would have gone on to lose in a playoff because of the ruling.
 I know I was pleased for him, the guy has more talent in his left pinky than most guys will ever have in this game and he was long overdue.
 I know this isn’t an article about how great Dustin is, but don’t be surprised if he wins quite a few more majors.
 My instincts tell me he will finish with double digits, but only time will tell.

 It’s pretty clear from the player’s point of view that the USGA dropped the ball on this one, and that might even be an understatement.
 Andres also said when I asked him about it,

 “It is a stupid rule in my opinion… I haven’t met one person that thought it was a good ruling.”

-Coming from someone who was playing in the tournament, I’m sure when he says, one person, he means literally everyone on tour thinks it was a bad ruling.
+Coming from someone who was playing in the tournament, I’m sure when he says, one person, he means everyone literally on tour thinks it was a wrong ruling.
 Something has to change with the USGA going forward.
 AS referenced earlier, I think the majority of this problem can be solved by incorporating the word indisputable into the way the USGA looks at replay footage.
-Find me one person that will say there was indisputable video evidence that Dustin caused that ball to move and you will have found yourself a liar.
+Find me one person that will say there was incontrovertible video evidence that Dustin caused that ball to move and you will have found yourself a liar.

-The USGA needs to be better about their reply’s, plain and simple, and also needs to not hang a penalty over someone’s head for the last seven holes of a major.
-The players deserve better than fans deserve better, and the game of golf deserves better.
+The USGA needs to be better about their reply’s, plain and simple, and also they need to not hang a penalty over someone’s head for the last seven holes of a major.
+The players deserve better.
+The fans deserve better, and the game of golf deserves better.